Assassin's Creed Chronicles: Assassin's Creed Chronicles: India

-Arbaaz travels to Herat, where the British have occupied the citadel in the center of the city and are being besieged by Afghan forces.
-Arbaaz opens the gates of the citadel to facilitate the Afghans' assault and keep the British soldiers occupied while he explores the Precursor site underneath the citadel.
-He finds another artifact, but before he can retrieve it, he is held at gunpoint and captured by Sleeman and the Templars.
+Arbaaz travels to Herat, where British forces have occupied the city's citadel and are being besieged by the Afghans.
+Arbaaz opens the gates of the citadel to let the Afghans in and create a distraction, allowing him to explore the Precursor site underneath the citadel.
+He finds a pedestal, but before he can touch it, he is held at gunpoint and captured by Sleeman and the Templars.
 Arbaaz is taken to the Katasraj Temple in Punjab, Pakistan, where he escapes and discovers that Sleeman left the Koh-i-Noor and the Precursor box behind, to be guarded by his right-hand man, Alexander Burnes.
 Arbaaz bests Burnes in combat, but chooses to spare his life; this earns him Burnes' respect, who orders his men to allow Arbaaz to leave with the diamond and the box.

 Arbaaz returns to Amritsar, only to learn from Hamid that the Templars have taken over the Maharaja's Summer Palace and are holding Pyara hostage.
 Arbaaz infiltrates the palace and confronts Sleeman, who orders him to hand over the Koh-i-Noor and the Precursor box while holding Pyara at knifepoint.
 Arbaaz tosses the artifacts into the air just as Pyara stabs Sleeman with her own knife, forcing him to let her go.
-After Arbaaz and Pyara escape to safety, the former reveals that he managed to grab the Koh-i-Noor in the confusion, but the box has been lost to the Templars; he proclaims that the Brotherhood will one day recover it.
+After Arbaaz and Pyara escape to safety, the former reveals that he managed to grab the Koh-i-Noor in the confusion, but the box has been lost to the Templars.
 Some time later, Arbaaz gives the Koh-i-Noor to Ethan Frye, a British Assassin and the father of Jacob and Evie Frye, for safekeeping.